 Use MIDI cables to connect the MIDI terminals on the Clavinova to other MIDI devices.
-The Clavinova's MIDI terminals are located at the left of the unit on the rear panel.
+The Clavinova's MIDI terminals are located at the left of the unit on the underside (CVP-109/107/700) or rear panel (CVP-105).